 Crete is not like anywhere else in Greece.
 It has its own pride, its own food, its own music, its own relationship with its history.
 You feel that within a day.
 You appreciate it more every day after.

-My Photography & Travel Guide to Venice Crete and Venice share a history — the Venetians built the harbor at Chania and ruled the island for centuries.
+My Photography & Travel Guide to Venice, Italy, and Crete shares a history; the Venetians built the harbor at Chania and ruled the island for centuries.
 Venice is the logical next chapter for anyone who falls in love with Cretan architecture.

 The 5-Step Photographer’s Guide to Planning the Perfect Travel Adventure